-The Tax Reform Act of 2014: Fixing Our Broken Tax Code So That It Works For American Families and Job Creators, House Ways and Means Committee
+The Tax Reform Act of 2014: Fixing Our Broken Tax Code So That It Works for American Families and Job Creators, House Ways and Means Committee

 - Consolidate individual tax rates into three brackets: 10, 25, and 35 percent.
-The 35 percent bracket would be composed of the 25 percent rate plus a 10 percent surtax that only would apply to modified adjusted gross incomes over $450,000 ($400,000 for single taxpayers).
+The 35 percent bracket would be composed of the 25 percent rate plus a 10 percent surtax that would only apply to modified adjusted gross incomes over $450,000 ($400,000 for single taxpayers).

 - Increase the standard deduction for all taxpayers and add an additional deduction for single taxpayers with at least one dependent child.